New Processes for College Financial Aid

 • Federal Supplemental Equal Opportunity Grants (FSEOG) are given to students whose Pell application shows the greatest need for assistance.
 They provide up to $4000 per year.

 • The Federal Work-Study Program arranges part-time jobs on campus or with public interest organizations to students who show additional financial need.
-Students can work for up to 20 hours per week.
+It’s open to part-time as well as full-time students.

 Remember, grants do not have to be repaid, ever.

 Most grants can be renewed each year.
 Virtually all require students to maintain a strong GPA.
-College admissions offices often steer students, particularly freshmen, for counseling to make sure they aren’t, frankly, blowing away the money or their grades.
+College admissions offices often steer students, particularly freshmen, for counseling to make sure they aren’t blowing away the money or their grades.

 There are also college loans to think about.

-Most parents and students will want a loan backed by the Federal government because the interest rate (currently 3.7%) is fixed and repayment doesn’t start until after graduation.
+Most undergraduate students and their parents will want a loan backed by the Federal government because the interest rate (currently 5.5%) is fixed and repayment doesn’t start until after graduation.
 (These loans used to be called Stafford Loans.)
 In many cases, payment can be deferred (postponed) until a graduate is settled into a job and earning enough to start paying back the loan.

 • Subsidized loans are granted to students with financial need (according to their FAFSA documents) and don’t charge an interest rate while the student is enrolled at least half-time and for six months after graduation.
 Deferred loans usually stay interest-free.